 Ongoing moderate and severe chronic pain remains a substantial daily problem for people with arthritis even when the underlying disease is controlled (inflammatory arthritis) or removed completely (joint replacement in osteoarthritis).
 This pain often persists for decades, is poorly controlled by current treatment options and is comorbid with debilitating fatigue, cognitive and mental health issues.
 Versus Arthritis doesn’t accept that millions of people with arthritis across the UK should have to live in pain.
 Our ambitions are clear, the Versus Arthritis pain research roadmap prioritises 14 challenges to be overcome to understand, treat and prevent pain.

-Versus Arthritis are partnering with NIHR PGfAR on their cross-programme themed-call in The Management of Chronic Pain to address Pain Roadmap priorities in disease management and applied health research.
-Co-funding is available for appropriate studies in the PGfAR Chronic Pain themed call for all rounds open in 2019 with potential for ongoing activity in 2020.
+Versus Arthritis are partnering with NIHR PGfAR to address Pain Roadmap priorities in disease management and applied health research.
+Co-funding is available for appropriate studies for all PGfAR funding rounds open in 2019 with potential for ongoing activity in 2020.

 Scope of funding

 Through this partnership call for applications we are striving to fund proposals in three of the four Pain roadmap themes: Stratification, Management and Support and Prevention.
 Proposals are sought that seek to address research questions in the roadmap priorities noted below, proposals are not limited to the exemplar issues within the priority areas.
 Applicants should involve people with arthritis in the development of their proposal, as well as collaborating with them in the delivery of the proposed research.
 The roadmap notes the role of Data, Technology, Industry and Collaboration as enablers to addressing issues in the priority areas. https://www.versusarthritis.org/media/11473/pain-roadmap-2019.pdf